'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 POLLAN: And I did in this book.
 I mean, you know, the part of the book I most dreaded writing was the trips.
 How can you possibly describe these without sounding like an idiot or...

-GROSS: Well, you've described yourself as somebody who didn't think of yourself as having a mystical bent.
-What did you describe yourself - as a something materialist?
+GROSS: Well, you have described yourself as somebody who didn't think of yourself as having a mystical bent.
+What did you describe yourself as, a something materialist?

 POLLAN: Philosophical materialist.
 Yeah, I was...